garyesmith/react-portfolio/README.md

 ## Implementation

-The site is implemented as a standard ReactJS application with seven components.
+The site is implemented as a standard ReactJS application with seven functional components.
 The *App* component files are located in the document root; all the other component files are located within the `/components` subfolder.

 ### App component

 This component is at the top-level of the component hierarchy and is the parent of all other components in this app.
 It handles the following tasks:

-- Reads and passes static data from the `config.json`, `projects.json` and `categories.json` data files discussed in the *Config data* section, above.
+- On initial mounting, this component uses the Effect Hook to read static data from the `config.json`, `projects.json` and `categories.json` data files discussed in the *Config data* section, above.

-- Defines two routes using the [BrowserRouter library](https://v5.reactrouter.com/web/api/BrowserRouter) to output different content for the site index page (the `/` route) and the project detail pages (the `/project/:tag` route).
+- Using the [BrowserRouter library](https://v5.reactrouter.com/web/api/BrowserRouter), this component defines two routes to output different content for the site index view (via the `/` route) and the project detail view (via the `/project/:tag` route).

-- Returns JSX to initiate rendering of all children elements, including the header, navbar, body content, and footer, depending on the route.
+- Depending on the route, this component returns JSX to initiate rendering of all children elements, including the header, navbar, body content, and footer.

 ### Footer component